 A. You are encouraged to talk to various faculty members regarding possible thesis topics and to begin this process immediately upon embarking on a degree program.
 Composition of your reading committee should be decided in conjunction with your advisor.

 B. The committee consists of at least three members.
 The advisor or one of the co-advisors must be a tenure-track (academic) Woodruff School faculty member, or a Woodruff School research faculty member with an earned doctorate.
 Two members of the M.S.
 Thesis Reading Committee must be tenure-track (academic faculty with primary or joint appointments in the Woodruff School).
 All committee members must have an earned doctorate or equivalent professional experience.

 Step 2.
 Submit the Request for Approval of Master's Thesis Topic Form

 Please Note: If a proposed member is not a Georgia Tech faculty member, a CV of that proposed member must also accompany the request.
-The advisor must also inform the Woodruff School Graduate Committee in the event the thesis contains any proprietary information that will require a delay in placing the thesis in the library.
+Please email the CV to your Staff Academic Advisor in the Office of Student Services.

 Step 3.
 Receive approval from the Woodruff School Graduate Committee and then obtain signatures of remaining committee members